simgrid/simgrid/docs/source/Installing_SimGrid.rst

 enable_lto (ON/off)
   Enables the *Link Time Optimization* in the C++ compiler.
-  This feature really speeds up the produced code, but it is fragile with older gcc versions.
+  This feature really speeds up the code produced, but it is fragile with older gcc versions.

 enable_maintainer_mode (on/OFF)